McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 People are looking for better-for-you fast food, or at least meals that feel less processed and heavy.

 McDonald’s salads never really took off (remember the sad side salad phase?).
-And their “healthy menu” attempts haven’t stuck.
-So when customers pivot toward wellness, they’re looking elsewhere.
+And their “healthy menu” attempts haven’t stuck, so when customers pivot toward wellness, they’re looking elsewhere.

 McDonald’s Still Has an Image Problem

-It’s seen as outdated or “kid food”, it doesn’t have the TikTok foodie clout of chains like Shake Shack or In-N-Out, and it feels less like an experience and more like a last resort.
+For younger generations, McDonald’s still carries baggage, it’s seen as outdated or “kid food”, it doesn’t have the TikTok foodie clout of chains like Shake Shack or In-N-Out, and it feels less like an experience and more like a last resort at 3am when you’re starving and have nothing in the fridge.

 That doesn’t mean Gen Z doesn’t eat McDonald’s.
 But it’s not aspirational.
 It’s not “let’s meet up at McDonald’s!”
 It’s “ugh, fine, McDonald’s is open.”